Kuldeep200/PyBer_Analysis/README.md

 Weekly Summary:
 Differences between Urban, suburban, and rural fares.
-The urban type generates twice the suburban city type, and the suburban types generates around four times (!) the rural city type.
+The urban type generates twice the suburban city type, and the suburban types generates around four times.
+The rural city type.
 There is significant disparity between the three city types as illustrated below:

 ![image](https://user-images.githubusercontent.com/93456209/145728609-64708a97-17af-4cfc-9532-1944a8e9218a.png)